 Moving into a new home can be exciting.
-But if you don’t pack things in the right order, moving can quickly become a stressful experience.
+But if you don’t pack things in the right order, the moving process can quickly become a stressful experience.

-Individuals busily plan for their move and think that everything is under control until it suddenly isn’t anymore and they find themselves drowning in labels, bubble wrap, and cardboard boxes.
+Individuals busily plan for their move and think that everything is under control until it suddenly isn’t anymore and they find themselves drowning in labels, bubble wrap, packing boxes, and cardboard boxes.

-As one of Seattle’s leading moving companies, the team here at On The Go Moving has years of packing experience and knows what to pack first when you’re moving.
+As one of Seattle’s leading moving companies, the team here at On The Go Moving has years of packing experience and knows what to pack first when moving.
 Today, we’re sharing this knowledge with you!
-Expect to leave this blog post with a clear understanding of which rooms and items you should pack first, especially when moving to a new city.
+Expect to leave this blog post with a clear understanding of which rooms and items you should pack first, gathering packing materials, especially when moving to a new city.

 First, Prepare Your Belongings For Packing

 Often, the most difficult part about starting to pack for a move is the starting part.